Bay, Laguna: Barangays

-History of Barangay Puypuy it was told that a big meteor fall in this Barangay and native people here told to the Spanish authorities that there is a fire falling (meteors) but in a native Tagalog word "apoy" means fire.
-The Spanish authorities pronounced as Puypuy that is why people in the Spanish colony times called it Puypuy and became a barangay of Bay.
+It was said a big meteor once fell in the area and natives reported a falling "fire" (apóy), which the Spaniards mispronounced as "puypuy".

-In 2010, jars estimated by experts to date as far back as 800 B.C were found in Puypuy.
-University of the Philippines anthropologist Dr. Bonifacio Comandante, who headed the team who helped unearth the finds, suggested that the find indicates that "there was a community here and they used the pots and jars for jar-burial", essentially confirming a human presence in Barangay Puypuy as early as 800 B.C.
+In 2010, a team of experts unearthed precolonial jars in the Barangay.
+University of the Philippines Los Baños anthropologist and marine biologist Dr. Bonifacio Comandante, Jr, who led the team, suggested the objects indicate "there was a community here and they used the pots and jars for jar-burial", highly suggesting human habitation of the area as early as circa 800 B.C.

 Arch of Santo Domingo, one of the barangays in Bay.
-Santo Domingo was once part of the later Barangay Mainit (which is now Los Banos).
+Santo Domingo was once part of the later Barangay Mainit (now Los Baños).